Rhubarb Crumble Ice Cream

 HOMEMADE ICE CREAM

 I bought an ice cream maker quite a few years ago and it really is easy to whip up a batch.
-Although you can make ice cream without a machine, having one does cut down the hands-on time considerably.
+Of course, you can make ice cream without a machine (you’ll find instructions in the notes to the recipe card), but having one does cut down the hands-on time.

 The only thing with simple ice cream machines like mine is to remember to put the inner bowl in the freezer overnight.
 Mind you, if I had one of those instant ice cream machines, I think I’d be eating homemade ice cream way too often!

-And the variation I have for you today is a real humdinger.
+And the flavour I have for you today is a real humdinger.
 Rhubarb Crumble Ice Cream.

 RHUBARB CRUMBLE ICE CREAM